tomasdecamino/Kit-Robotica-Experimental/README.md

 This library allows is just simplifies writting code for teh S4A EDU controller, so students can quickly use motor movement funcions.

+In Costa Rica, you can purchase the controller at [CrCibernetica.com](http://www.crcibernetica.com/s4a-edu-robotic-controller/)

 ##Functions

 - forward(int mSpeed, int t).
 Makes both DC motors move forward with speed mSpped for t milliseconds